PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Test-if-variable-or-property-is-defined-in-JS.md

 ```
 Beware: don't use `==` as automatic type conversions done by JavaScript will bite you!

-Some people object that this method can be flawed because JavaScript doesn't prevent from assigning a value to `undefined`:
+Some people object that this method can be flawed because JavaScript doesn't prevent from assigning a value to `undefined`, which is not a keyword.
+It is just a variable attached to the global object (`window` in a browser):
 `undefined = {};` is legal!
 Now, it is unlikely to happen, unless somebody made a programming mistake like forgetting an `=` in an oddly constructed test: `if (undefined = foo)`.
 If you include in your code base some code from an inattentive adept of Yoda conditions, you have a bigger problem than you thought... :-)
-And ECMAScript 5, implemented in all major modern browsers, now prevent this, making (at least!) `undefined` immutable.
+And EcmaScript 5, implemented in all major modern browsers, now prevent this, making (at least!) `undefined` immutable.
+Although you can still define a local variable shadowing the global `undefined`.
+But, again, defining a `var undefined` in your code is unlikely (or malicious!).
-So, unless you target very old browsers, it is safe, short and explicit.
+So, unless you target very old browsers or you are very paranoid, it is safe, short and explicit.

 ### if (v)